Instagram Marketing

 • To create a new message, select the paper and pencil icon at the top right corner and choose ‘Create Broadcast Channel’.

-• Name your channel and choose an audience — you can also select an end date for your channel if it’s time-specific.
+• Name your channel and choose an audience.
+You can also select an end date for your channel if it’s time-specific.

 • Decide if you’d like to link your Broadcast Channel in your bio.